 Historically, Cape Town copes with periods of drought through careful water management, which helps it to survive until its dams are refilled by better rains the next year.
 In 2017, Cape Town experienced its third consecutive year of drought, leading to the worst water shortage in 100 years.
-Here's a look at how the Cape Town Water Crisis came about and how it affected residents and visitors alike, and what the situation is now.
+Here's a look at how the Cape Town Water Crisis came about, how it affected residents and visitors alike, and what the situation is now.

 Timeline of the Drought